rust-lang/rust-wiki-backup/Bikeshed-Numeric-Traits.md

 }
 ~~~

 The `rsqrt` operation is of great importance for computer graphics applications and should therefore also be considered for inclusion in this trait.
+But on the other hand, the proposed `NativeMath` trait provides exactly that function with higher performance code, at a cost in accuracy.
+This trade-off might be acceptable for all users of `rsqrt`.

 ### FusedMultiplyAdd (FMA, FMAC &c.) ###